This is Akathisia

 • Suicidal and/or violent impulses

-• Subjective physical sensations such as electrical zaps or an electrical current coursing through the body, buzzing or vibrating feeling, bugs crawling under the skin, burning sensation, etc.
+• Subjective physical sensations such as “electrical zaps,” buzzing, vibrating, burning, or vibrating feeling, bugs crawling under the skin, burning sensation, etc.

-• Depersonalization-derealization – Feeling disconnected from the body, as if observing it from the outside, or a sense that the world is unreal, similar to living in a dream/nightmare (Glenmullen, 2006; Atbasoglu, Schultz, Andreasen, 2001)5,6
+• Depersonalization-derealization – Feeling disconnected from the body, as if observing it from the outside, or a sense that the world is unreal, similar to living in a dream/nightmare.11,12

 • Vocal tics (throat clearing, sniffing, grunting, etc.)